caltechlibrary/newt/newt-webforms.md

 ## Use case: simple web forms and online magazine publisher

-In this use case we'll add support to our birds demo for a local birder magainze.
+In this use case we'll add support to our birds demo for a local birder magazine.
 The idea is to support writups or articles from the local birding group.
 Something between a blog, magazine or news letter.

-Our articles should have a title, a byline (one or more authors names/identiiers), article copy, title slug, created timestamp, updated timestamp, approval status, published datestamp, a volume number, issue number and article number.
+Our articles should have a title, a byline (one or more authors names/identifiers), article copy, title slug, created timestamp, updated timestamp, approval status, published datestamp, a volume number, issue number and article number.
 An article identifier could be assigned when the article is iniitaially submitted.

 The SQL for that would look like